CliBench: A Multifaceted and Multigranular Evaluation of Large Language Models for Clinical Decision Making: Limitations and potential negative impact

 \section{Limitations and potential negative impact}

 We would like to raise awareness that there might be miscoded diagnosis codes in the patient records.
 The billing ICD diagnosis codes are used as “ground-truth” diagnosis decisions to train our model and evaluate the performance for diagnosis prediction.
 The billing diagnosis codes do not exactly match the clinician's diagnosis decisions, and they are input after the diagnoses are made.
 We acknowledge that the diagnosis code extracted from the EHR dataset should not be considered the best/perfect diagnosis decision.
 We also raise the potential data distribution issue as the training and evaluation data used in this work is largely collected for patients with ICU stay history.
-Thus, the evaluation result does not represent the generalized diagnosis prediction capability, and the trained model may yield compromised performance when different kinds of patient records are queried.
+Thus, the evaluation result does not represent the generalized diagnosis prediction capability, and the trained model may yield compromised performance when different kinds of patient records are queried. \vthree{There are potential mapping errors from the model response to a candidate code using the sentence BERT model, which could introduce noise in the evaluation results.
+Those seeking to use this benchmark should be cautioned that it is not suitable for picking up subtle changes in performance as evidence of a model's superiority.}